cfmonzon/twitter-external-data-provider/README.md

 * After install the module, you need to create a new twitter app.
 * Install the Twitter External Data Provider.
 * Create a new "Twitter Mount Point" with name without blank spaces.

+### CREDITS
+This module has been developed inspired in part by the code of Quentin MONMERT's (Strava external data provider).
+For this reason, we would like to thank him.